Workshops will take place on Saturday, April 4.

 4-Page Submission Deadline: April 15, 2020

-New to ISBI are topical workshops in focus areas, which include invited talks by leading experts as well as contributed presentations and posters.
-As in other leading imaging meetings, these workshops are designed to discuss recent trends in the specific areas as well as to facilitate the networking of researchers.
 High-quality 1-page abstracts are requested in the following topical areas for contributed presentations.
 These 1-page abstracts will appear in the conference program.
-Authors will have the option to submit a full paper (4 pages).
+Following the acceptance of the workshop abstracts, the authors will have the option to submit a full paper (4 pages).
 Accepted 4-page regular papers will be published in the workshop proceedings published by IEEE and included in IEEE Xplore.

 Use the 1st page from these templates for your 1-page submission.